-The industrial asset class is considered one of the four major pillars of commercial real estate, along with office, retail, and multifamily.
-According to Deloitte’s estimate, approximately 20% of the global commercial real estate is composed of industrial properties.
+The industrial asset class is considered one of the four major pillars of commercial real estate investing, along with office, retail, and multifamily.
 While industrial assets may not have the curb appeal of other property types, demand for industrial investments has surged over the past few years as the sector transforms to accommodate high-growth industries.
 The proliferation of e-commerce, internet technology companies, and manufacturing is demanding new industrial spaces to accommodate their growing presence.
-In this article, we will dive into the fundamentals of industrial assets and highlight the specific demand drivers in the current market cycle.
+In this article, we will dive into the fundamentals of the industrial sector and highlight what we see as the specific demand drivers in the current market cycle.

 The Makeup of Industrial Real Estate